- Mixed media acrylic and resin painting on board measures 12" x 12" x 1.5"

 - Implosion series of broken dolls

-- The healing process for the aqua background means "Integration"
+- The healing process for the gray background means "I'm Fine"

 - Signed by artist